Inpatient Rehab in Oklahoma

 Treatment included:

-• Methamphetamines detoxification, inpatient opioid detox and cocaine detox
+• Methamphetamines detoxification, residential benzodiazepines detox and cocaine detox

 Red Rock Behavioral Health Services Jordans Crossing - Oklahoma City, OK

-Red Rock Behavioral Health Services Jordans Crossing is a residential rehab center situated in Oklahoma City, OK.
+Red Rock Behavioral Health Services Jordans Crossing is an inpatient rehab located in Oklahoma City, Oklahoma.

 Location: 301 West I-240 Service Road, Oklahoma City, OK 73139 in Oklahoma County